aquasecurity/lmdrouter/README.md

   parameters.
 * Provides ability to automatically "marshal" response structs to an API Gateway response (only JSON responses are currently generated).

+## Status

+This is a very early, alpha release.
+Proper documentation has not yet been written, and API is subject to change.

 ## Installation